Self-hatred: Self-deprecation

 Self-deprecation is the act of belittling, undervaluing, or disparaging oneself, or being excessively modest.
 It is often used as a form of humor and tension release, but it also simultaneously normalizes self-hatred.

 Self-harm

-Self-harm is a psychological phenomenon in which subjects feel compelled to physically injure themselves (for example, the cutting, burning or hitting of oneself) as an outlet for self-hatred, anxiety, or anger, and is related to numerous psychological disorders.
+Self-harm is a psychological phenomenon in which individuals feel compelled to physically injure themselves (for example, cutting, burning or hitting oneself) as an outlet for self-hatred, anxiety, or anger.
+It is also associated with various psychological disorders.

 In some cases, self-harm can lead to accidental death or suicide due to its self-destructive nature.
 However, it is not a definitive indicator of either the desire to attempt suicide or even suicidal ideation.
 For this reason, self-harm is sometimes also called non-suicidal self-injury (NSSI).
+NSSI also has risk factors like experiencing abuse or trauma, age, and sexual orientation.
+People who experience abuse or trauma may commit NSSI so they can feel like they are in control of a situation.
+Individuals who are teenagers/young adults are more likely to start committing NSSI.
+Lastly, people who identify themselves within the LGBTQ+ community may do NSSI on themselves because they often experience social rejection.